rackerlabs/scantron/README.md

 ### Test Engine API

 If you need to test the API without running the engine, ensure there is a "pending" scan set to start earlier than the current date and time.
-The server only returns scan jobs that have a 'pending' status and start datetime earlier than the current datetime.
+The server only returns scan jobs that have a "pending" status and start datetime earlier than the current datetime.

 ```bash